cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/01-syllabus.md

 Given the current times, there are constant changes and new guidance regarding University operations.
 There is also the possibility that a student, instructor, or family member that they care for may become ill and alternate arragements will need to be made.

 We will follow all University guidance.
 Please monitor your Mason email for the latest guidance.
 Typically I learn official University guidance at the same time as you.
-I will promptly follow up with you via email and MS Teams about how any new guidance impacts this class.
+I will promptly follow up with you via email about how any new guidance impacts this class.

 In the event that you as a student are unable to continue with the course, please notify me immediately so that we can discuss your options.
 In the event that I as the Instructor am unable to continue teaching this course, it will continue as planned with a backup instructor.